 Melt the 4 tablespoons of butter in a heavy saucepan over medium-low heat.
 Add 1/2 cup of brown sugar to the butter and continue to cook, stirring constantly, for 1 minute, or until the mixture is bubbly and the sugar has dissolved.

-Add the heavy cream, corn syrup, salt, and the pecans.
+Add the pecans, 1/4 cup heavy cream, corn syrup, and salt.
 Stir to blend.